 Acknowledging this will help you to work with the customer to solve the issue.

-Tip 8: Acknowledge and thank the angry customer for taking time to raise a complaint.
+Tip 8 on How to Deal with Angry Customers: Acknowledge and thank the angry customer for taking the time to raise a complaint.

 Not one can solve all the problems on the call.
 Various problems require analysis, time, and understanding from the customer service end.

 In any situation, when you are interacting with an angry customer, ensure that you commit the timeline to solve the problem.

 A business that never breaks a promise and goes beyond to solve the customer problem is more appreciated than others.